Rachel, From the U.S., Traveling Online English Teacher

 What’s next for you?

 In terms of travel, we are currently in Asheville, North Carolina, and we’re going to be here until about the middle of February.
 Then, we’re going to New Orleans for Mardi Gras because we really enjoy celebrating Carnival and Mardi Gras.
-So, New Orleans has always been on our Carnival bucket list.
+New Orleans has always been on our Carnival bucket list.
 After that, we’re returning to Mexico at the end of February.

-Also, we want to spend more time in Oaxaca City, Mexico.
+We want to spend more time in Oaxaca City, Mexico.
 Sasha is currently working on writing a feature article about Oaxaca City for another online publication, and we have the freedom and flexibility to be there and experience the city for ourselves, which is going to make his article that much better.

 What’s your advice for someone who wants to become a digital nomad?